moxaj/macrowbar/README.md

-# macrowbar
+# macrowbar (WORK IN PROGRESS)
-Portable clojure macro utility functions
+A set of portable macro utility functions.

 ## Latest version